crafttheweb/thelastpickle/_posts/2015-10-12-partitioning-cassandra-for-fun-and-timeouts.md

 ## Caveat Emptor

 Nodes can and do reestablish connections.
-I've not dived into the code to understand the how's and the why's and the do you mind if I dont's.
-The thing to remember that the source port is not guaranteed to be stable.
+I've not dived into the code to understand the how's and the why's and the do-you-mind-if-I-dont's.
+The thing to remember is that the source port is not guaranteed to be stable.